DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 the social contract framing their actions.
-The Internet was seen as possessing the potential to enlighten the world by criticizing despots, revealing unjustified privileges, spreading knowledge of political abuse, exposing conflicts of interests, and, in general watching the people watching us.
+The Internet was seen as possessing the potential to enlighten the world by criticizing despots, revealing unjustified privileges, spreading knowledge of political abuse, exposing conflicts of interests, and in general watching the people watching us.
 Politics could rise to higher standards as a renewed and more transparent debate took place, ensuring a government with interests aligned to the majority of the population rather than catering